Haj Jomaa

-Haj Jomaa (حاج جمعة) is a Syrian village located in Armanaz Nahiyah in Harem District, Idlib.
+Haj Jomaa (حاج جمعة) is a Syrian village located in Armanaz Subdistrict in Harem District, Idlib.
 According to the Syria Central Bureau of Statistics (CBS), Haj Jomaa had a population of 154 in the 2004 census.
+Within the Armanaz Subdistrict, Haj Jomaa is the smallest localities by population.

+A 2021 report by the Syrian news outlet Hibr Press described the settlement as a rural community in the Ghab Plainwhose residents rely largely on livestock breeding, particularly sheep, goats and cattle.
+The report quoted the head of the village council, Jomaa al-Youssef, who stated that farmers collectively manage around 1,000 animals but face challenges due to high feed costs and limited support for livestock breeders.